River On The Way To Mount Kailash

 Mental and Spiritual Preparation

-• Set Your Intention: Consider your own motivations for traveling this path, whether they be adventure, cultural curiosity, or spiritual development.
+• Set Your Intention: Consider your own motivations for traveling this path, whether they be Adventure, cultural curiosity, or spiritual development.

 • Prepare for Simplicity: The trek involves basic accommodation and limited facilities.
 Embrace the simplicity as part of the spiritual cleansing process.